vulasevich/FunProjects/Platformer/README.txt

 The project creates a simple 2D platformer game using the SFML library.
-Player interacts with blocks created on a grid and features basic physics.
+Player interacts with blocks created on a grid and features basic physics like gravity and collisions.